 What We Teach

-Shuri-Ryu Karate of St. Louis teaches Grandmaster Robert A. Trias' final evolution of Karate known as Okinawan Shuri-Ryu Karate-Do.
-Students also learn a mixture of self-defense techniques from a variety of martial arts such as Aikido, Judo, Jujitsu, White Crane Fist, Filipino Martial Arts, Okinawan, and modern weapons.
+Shuri-Ryu Karate of St. Louis teaches the American Karate Pioneer, Grandmaster Robert A. Trias' final evolution of karate known as Okinawan Shuri-Ryu Karate-Do.
+Shuri-Ryu is a traditional form of karate composed in America and based upon the traditional principles and techniques found in both Okinawan and Japanese karate.
+Students learn a well-balanced karate curriculum as well as self-defense techniques from a variety of martial arts such as Aikido, Judo, Jujitsu, White Crane Fist, Filipino Martial Arts, Okinawan Kobudo, and modern weapons.

 Children

 Studies indicate that Karate is a good activity to aid in children learning discipline, respect for parents and teachers, self-confidence, increasing attention span for schoolwork, and increased physical coordination.
 The belt system sets challenging but achievable goals that will help your child learn to focus and work together in a team environment.
-The self-protection taught to children is practical and age-appropriate always emphasizing a need to seek a peaceful resolution to conflict when possible.
+The self-defense taught to children is practical and age-appropriate and always emphasizes a need to seek a peaceful resolution to conflict when possible.

 Adults

-Karate is a great way to relieve stress and a great way to aid in increasing someone's fitness level.
-Along the way, adults will notice that their self-confidence and clarity of thought will increase as they learn practical ways of self-protection and enjoy a great workout.
+Karate is a terrific way to relieve stress and enjoy a great workout.
+Along the way, adults will notice that their self-confidence and clarity of thought increasing as they learn practical ways of self-defense and strategies for the de-escalation of conflict.

 Our Martial Arts Philosophy